Masu98s/Dsldesign/README.md

 ```

 ---
-**For Eclipse-based workflow:** Refer to the Xtext tutorial PDF included with the book materials for comprehensive Eclipse development patterns.
+**For Eclipse-based workflow:** Refer to the Xtext tutorial-PDF from this repository.
 ---

 ## Troubleshooting